Mark-MDO47/ArduinoClass/99_Resources/README.md

 - https://www.nxp.com/docs/en/user-guide/UM10204.pdf - UM10204 I2C-bus specification and user manual Rev. 7.0 — 1 October 2021
 - https://i2c.info/i2c-bus-specification - I2C Bus Specification

 The image below from howtomechatronics.com shows what a typical I2C bus might look like.
 Note that there are multiple devices attached to the bus, so there must be a part of the I2C protocol for deciding which device gets to talk on the bus next.
-The protocol used is one example of the **so-called master/slave** protocol, in which the bus master or controller (in this case an Arduino) decides who talks on the bus at any time.
-The master also generates the clock.
-The other devices all have an address (example 0x34 for one of the devices in the image below) that allows the master to specifically talk with it.
+The protocol used is one example of the **so-called master/slave** or **controller/target** protocol, in which the bus controller (in this case an Arduino) decides who talks on the bus at any time.
+The controller also generates the clock.
+The other devices (targets) all have an address (example 0x34 for one of the devices in the image below) that allows the controller to specifically talk with it.
 In our case we will use the default I2C address for the DF2301QG: 0x64.<br>
 <img src="https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/I2C-Communication-How-It-Works_from_howtomechatronics.com.png" width="750" alt="howtomechatronics.com image of I2C bus">

 Curiously, most Arduinos have I2C communication hardware built in that can be accessed by using the analog pins A4 and A5.
 That is what we will do with the Arduino Nano.